 Leah has a B.A. from the College of Charleston in Political Science and Environmental Studies and a Masters in Regional Planning from the University of Massachusetts, Amherst.
 She resides in the West End neighborhood.

 Dino Larson, Municipal Energy Manager

-The City’s current energy manger, Dino Larson, is married and has three grown children, and two grandchildren.
-He is a member of Local 1033, and has worked for the City in variety of capacities since 1981.
-He served as the Water Safety Instructor at Pleasant View Elementary School from 1992 until 2010 when he became the energy manager for Providence Schools until 2012, when the energy manger position was added as a staff position in the Office of Sustainability.
+The City’s current energy manager, Dino Larson, is married and has three grown children, and two grandchildren.
+He is a member of Local 1033, and has worked for the City in a variety of capacities since 1981.
+He served as the Water Safety Instructor at Pleasant View Elementary School from 1992 until 2010 when he became the energy manager for Providence Schools until 2012, when the energy manager position was added as a staff position in the Office of Sustainability.

 Dilip Shah, Building Energy Advisor